Mobile Menu Display Mode

 Generally, when in Modal mode, it makes sense to set the Mobile Submenu Type to Accordion for best results.

-In addition, the modal menu has settings for custom header and footer content, which can contain HTML and/or shortcodes.
-The header shown above is just custom HTML for an image and button.
+The modal menu has settings for custom header and footer content, which can contain HTML and/or shortcodes.
+The header shown in the example above is just custom HTML for an image and button.

 If you’d like to create a similar header, here’s the markup used